lewagon/dotfiles/05-Rails/01-Rails-intro/02-Longest-word-game/README.md

   protect_from_forgery with: :exception
 ```
 In the `app/controllers/application_controller.rb` file.
-This will be explain in more details during the next days, but you can learn more about it [here](http://guides.rubyonrails.org/security.html)
+This will be explained in more details during the next days, but you can learn more about it [here](http://guides.rubyonrails.org/security.html).

 ## Extra (optional)

-Everytime a new HTTP request hits your Rails app, it generate a new instance of the controller.
-Hence, you cannot store values cross-request, except if you use Rails session.
+Everytime a new HTTP request hits your Rails app, it generates a new instance of the controller.
+Hence, you cannot store values across requests, except if you use Rails session.
 Rails session is persisted between all requests of the user's session.

-Here you can use [Rails session](http://guides.rubyonrails.org/action_controller_overview.html#session) to keep track of the total number of games you have played, your average score, this kind of general information.
+Here you can use [Rails session](http://guides.rubyonrails.org/action_controller_overview.html#session) to keep track of the total number of games you have played, your average score and other kind of general information.